 Consider announcements made in the past two weeks: referred to above, the annual rate of US inflation surged to 4.2% in April, up from 2.6% in March and 1.7% in February; less dramatically, the April annual rate of inflation in the UK rose to 1.5%, albeit double the 0.7% seen in March; in Germany this week, the latest annual producer inflation number (as distinct from the national headline rate) saw an acceleration to 5.2% in April, continuing its uninterrupted recovery from the 2.2% rate of price contraction seen in May 2020.
 Italy too reported a substantial improvement in industrial activity.

 In contrast to relatively steady US government bond yields, eurozone yields are playing catch-up as economic prospects improve, and despite Christine Lagarde’s efforts to control the yield curve using extra QE to prevent borrowing costs rising.
-At the end of 2020, the 10-year government bonds of Germany, Holland, France and Portugal were all negative; now, only Germany’s remains so.
-Perhaps the most interesting is the German 30 Year government bond yield: on December 14th at its lowest it priced at -0.25%; today it is +0.42%.
+At the end of 2020, the 10-year sovereign bonds of Germany, Holland, France and Portugal were all negative; now, only Germany’s remains so.
+Perhaps the most interesting is the German 30 Year Bund yield: on December 14th at its lowest it priced at -0.25%; today it is +0.42%.
 Whatever the timing, markets are clearly expecting the direction of interest rates’ travel to be upwards.

 The increasing complexities of modern central banking